 When Your Child Has a Stinger

 Your child has been diagnosed with a condition called a “stinger” or “burner.”
 This is shooting pain that travels down the neck to the arm.
-It happens when a group of nerves in the neck and shoulder (called the brachial plexus) have been injured.
+It happens when a group of nerves in the neck and shoulder (called the brachial plexus) has been injured.
 A stinger is painful, but not usually serious.
-There are steps your child can take to relieve the pain.
+There are steps you and your child can take to relieve the pain.